 Improved productivity.
 Automating inventory updates will free up back office and yard jockeys to get more done in the day.
 Greater communication abilities will lead to more productive collaboration among team members.

 Internet of things (IoT).
-Much of the efficiency and automation afforded by yard management systems can be attributed to onboard sensors and personal devices.
+Much of the efficiency and automation afforded by yard management software systems can be attributed to onboard sensors and personal devices.
 These sensors and devices make up a connected ecosystem (i.e., the internet of things, or IoT) that records and transmits valuable performance data.
 This data will lead to greater operational efficiencies for yard operators.

 Security.
-With advanced protocols and an emphasis on real-time inventory, yard management systems provide users with greater yard security than ever before.
+With advanced protocols and an emphasis on real-time inventory, yard management software systems provide users with greater yard security than ever before.
 This can be seen in gate management tools that track everyone entering and exiting the yard, as well as seal management tools that track trailer codes and only allow designated personnel to retrieve the codes and enter trailers.

 Our service is simple and 100% free to customers like you because software vendors pay us when we connect them with quality leads.
 You save time and get great advice.
 Vendors get great referrals.
 It's a win for everyone!